DC01367-1.jpg

 Canal Park May 2019.png

 In his legal career, he served as a Lecturer in Law at Pace Law School, as an administrative law judge for the City of New York, and in three mayoral administrations as Special Counsel, General Counsel and Deputy Commissioner for a New York City agency.
-He subsequently served as an arbitrator and as Vice President for a public service corporation for dispute resolution.
+He subsequently served as an arbitrator and as Division Vice President for a public service corporation for dispute resolution.

 As pro bono counsel for two community boards, he negotiated in 2000 the re-establishment of Canal Park, a two-thirds acre site in Manhattan that had been designed by Calvert Vaux and Samuel Parsons Jr. The park had been destroyed in construction of the Holland Tunnel and had remained a wide, paved roadway overlaying substantial utility conduits for almost 80 years.
 Re-designed and planted, Canal Park re-opened in 2005.